PPL (PPL) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the energy and utility holding company had gained 6.49% over the past month, outpacing the Utilities sector's gain of 6% and the S&P 500's gain of 5.67% in that time.
+Coming into today, shares of the energy and utility holding company had gained 10.38% in the past month.
+In that same time, the Utilities sector gained 4.62%, while the S&P 500 gained 4.59%.

-Wall Street will be looking for positivity from PPL as it approaches its next earnings report date.
-The company is expected to report EPS of $0.41, unchanged from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $1.86 billion, up 4.64% from the year-ago period.
+Investors will be hoping for strength from PPL as it approaches its next earnings release.
+On that day, PPL is projected to report earnings of $0.43 per share, which would represent year-over-year growth of 4.88%.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.86 billion, up 4.64% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $1.59 per share and revenue of $7.3 billion, which would represent changes of +12.77% and -7.62%, respectively, from the prior year.
+PPL's full-year Zacks Consensus Estimates are calling for earnings of $1.58 per share and revenue of $7.3 billion.
+These results would represent year-over-year changes of +12.06% and -7.62%, respectively.

-Investors might also notice recent changes to analyst estimates for PPL.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.63% lower within the past month.
+PPL currently has a Zacks Rank of #3 (Hold).

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.16% lower.
-PPL is currently a Zacks Rank #3 (Hold).
+In terms of valuation, PPL is currently trading at a Forward P/E ratio of 18.07.
+This valuation marks a premium compared to its industry's average Forward P/E of 17.75.

-Looking at its valuation, PPL is holding a Forward P/E ratio of 17.94.
-Its industry sports an average Forward P/E of 17.5, so we one might conclude that PPL is trading at a premium comparatively.
+Meanwhile, PPL's PEG ratio is currently 2.44.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+PPL's industry had an average PEG ratio of 3.04 as of yesterday's close.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.